 Need to get away for a day?
-These popular destinations are perfect — not too far from the major attractions.
-Better yet, when gas prices go up, often you can make the trip on just one tank of gas!
+These popular destinations are perfect and not too far from major attractions.
+Better yet, when gas prices go up, you can often make the trip on just one tank of gas.

-Although not an exhaustive list, here are a few suggestions for getting away for a day:
+Although not an exhaustive list, here are a few suggestions for a day trip to Florida:

 - Visit a museum.
-Florida's museums and science centers offer interactive displays and a glimpse into art and history of the state... and some are even FREE!
+Florida's museums and science centers offer interactive displays and a glimpse into the art and history of the state.
+Some are even free.

 - Visit an aquarium or zoo.
-Animal parks, aquariums and zoos that provide a glimpse into Florida's sea creatures and wildlife.
+Animal parks, aquariums, and zoos provide a glimpse into Florida's sea creatures and wildlife.

 - Take a cruise.
-There are a variety of day cruises that depart from ports throughout the state — casino cruises, dinner cruises and themed cruises.
+There are a variety of day cruises, including casino, dinner, and themed, that depart from ports throughout the state.

 - Take in a festival.
 There are special events and festivals going on throughout the year across Florida.
-Whether you go for the arts and crafts, special entertainment or simply for the great food... these are great get-away-for-a-day fun.
+Whether you go for arts and crafts, special entertainment, or simply for great food, these are great daytime fun.

 - Stroll through gardens.
-Florida is well known for its beautiful foliage and these gardens are well known for great places to visit.
+Florida is well known for its beautiful foliage, and its gardens are well known as great places to visit.

 Central Florida I

-Dinosaur World - Plant City - They're b-a-c-k!
+Dinosaur World, Plant City - They're baaack!
 And, they're life-size!
 If you've got a kid that digs dinosaurs and you're traveling I-4 to Tampa, then this is a must-stop.

-LEGOLAND Florida - Winter Haven - Families with children will especially enjoy this land of bricks and blocks that will certainly take even the oldest member of the family back to their childhood.
+LEGOLAND Florida, Winter Haven - Families with children will especially enjoy this land of bricks and blocks that will certainly take even the oldest member of the family back to his or her childhood.